External E-learning courses

 The tool takes approximately 40 minutes to complete and uses facts, scenarios, videos and assessments to highlight the warning signs and build knowledge and confidence in applying the appropriate safeguarding procedures.
 To access this training click on the link above.

-This is a free e-learning course developed by the Home Office.
+This is a free e-learning course developed for the Home Office by Virtual College.
 It is Level 2 training, aimed at both professionals and trainers.